elisa-tech/wg-lfscs/README.md

 This command compiles the application as a statically linked binary and omits the standard startup files, ensuring that no additional code is included.
+**NOTES**: the `min.large.c` differs from `min.c` because the text body is larger of a memory page, so kernel needs to trigger mm functions.

-`ftrace_it.c`
+# `ftrace_it.c`
-The ftrace_it.c application sets up the ftrace subsystem to trace the execution of a specified program, such as `min.c`.
+The `ftrace_it.c` application sets up the ftrace subsystem to trace the execution of a specified program, such as `min.c`.
 It performs the following tasks:

 * Forks a child process.
+* Routes all routable interrupts to CPU0
 * Configures ftrace to trace the child process.
+* Makes sure the child process is pinned on CPU1
 * Starts the child process to execute the given program.
 * Waits for the child process to complete.
 * Disables ftrace.